 The Energy Use Policy supports the wise use of limited energy resources on campus, while also accounting for occupant comfort.
 Facilities Services monitors and tracks Furman's energy usage, and identifies ways for our campus to become more energy efficient.
 The department accomplishes this by monitoring equipment like Furman's heating and air conditioning systems.

 Furman is replacing aging heat pumps in 10 of our North Village apartment buildings with new, highly efficient geothermal ground-source heat pumps, which will take advantage of the constant temperature of the earth to pre-heat or pre-cool air for ventilation.
 The project, paid for by a $2.5 million grant from the Department of Energy and matching funds from the university, will be completed in 2013.

-Since the late 1970s, the roof of this LEED Silver-certified building has been home to a large solar thermal system that generates hot water for the building.
-The roof also holds a 95 kW solar photovoltaic array, which quadruples the university’s capacity for renewable energy generation.
+Since the late 1970s, the roof of the LEED Silver-certified Physical Activities Center has been home to a large solar thermal system that generates hot water for the building.
+The roof also holds a 95 kW solar photovoltaic array.
 And the green technology doesn’t stop outside the building.
 The class of 2010’s senior gift was the installation of ReRev technology, which harnesses energy created by the use of elliptical machines that would otherwise be lost to heat.

 The dashboard allows Furman community members to view energy use in real-time through an easy-to-use website.
 We’ve made the data available to faculty and students for use in the classroom and in research, making it easier to build connections between the coursework and university operations.
 The dashboard was partially funded by a gift from The Duke Endowment.
 For more information on Furman's dashboard contact the Shi Center.